miyako/console-rsvg-convert/README.md

 ## Notes

-with MSVC projects from ImageMagick, the package contains ``rsvg, xml2, jp2, tiff, pango, cairo, jpeg, png16, glib, z``
+with MSVC projects from ImageMagick, the package contains:
+``rsvg, xml2, jp2, tiff, pango, cairo, jpeg, png16, glib, z``
 PDF is created but the paint server does not seem to be doing anything (all black).